-Last week we heard the prophet Nathan conveying to David God's words of displeasure with David not only over the adultery, which in the bible isn't the main problem, but especially over having Uriah killed and the way in which David caused it to happen.
+Last week we heard the prophet Nathan conveying to David God's words of displeasure with David not only over the adultery, which in the bible isn't really the main problem, but especially over having Uriah killed and in particular the sleazy way in which David caused it to happen.
 Through Nathan God complained that in spite of everything he had done for David, setting him up not only as king over all Israel but delivering to him all the spoils of that victory, David had turned his back on God and done these nasty deeds.
 As a consequence, God promised that he would raise up trouble in David's house and because of the way Uriah had been murdered that the sword would never depart from David's house.
 As the screen faded to black last week we heard David confess that he had done wrong.

 That brings us to today's reading, but there is a LOT of stuff that has happened in the meantime.
 Has anyone read the intervening texts?
-Too bad, because it's the kind of stuff that happens in the best-selling novels that people pay good money to buy and read!
+Hopefully, because what's gone on in the interval is the kind of stuff that happens in the best-selling novels that people pay good money to buy and read!
+I'll hit the highlights ...

 Immediately after David repented, he got a bit of good news mixed in with some really bad news from Nathan who said to David, "Now the LORD has put away your sin; you shall not die.
 Nevertheless, because by this deed you have utterly scorned the LORD, the child that is born to you shall die."
-Harsh words, which came true, but that was not the end of that thread.
-David and Bathsheba had another son, who we will consider in a few minutes.
+Harsh words which came true, but that was not the end of that thread.
+David and Bathsheba had another son, and we will consider that fact in a few minutes.

 The other pronouncements of troubles to David's royal family also came true.
-Again, at first there was success, as David's troops under General Joab conquered the Ammonites (the enemy used to slay Uriah), sent those people to work as slaves, and carted the booty back to Jerusalem.
-But then things went off the rails rather badly at the palace, as "some time later" David's son Amnon raped his half-sister Tamar who was a full sister of Absolom, and in a plot that could provide inspiration for a dozen daytime soap-operas Absolom kills Amnon and flees to avoid punishment by David, who grieves mightily for his son who was killed (no mention of any grieving for Tamar, however!)
+Again, at first there was some considerable success as David's troops under General Joab conquered the Ammonites (the enemy used to slay Uriah), sent those people to work as slaves, and carted the booty back to Jerusalem.
+But then things went off the rails rather badly at the palace, as "some time later" we're told, David's son Amnon raped his half-sister Tamar who was a full sister of Absalom, and in a plot that could provide inspiration for a dozen daytime soap-operas Absalom kills Amnon and flees to avoid punishment by David, who grieves mightily for his son who was killed (no mention of any grieving for Tamar, however!)

-While in self-imposed exile, Absolom conspires through great wiliness and crafty guile to curry favour with the various tribes of Israel, eventually becoming strong enough to threaten the throne, and in a convoluted and complex set of intrigues involving religious and military leaders and spies hidden in wells Absolom sets out to do battle with David.
+While in self-imposed exile, Absalom conspires through great wiliness and crafty guile to curry favour with the various tribes of Israel, eventually becoming strong enough to threaten the throne, and in a convoluted and complex set of intrigues involving religious and military leaders and spies hidden in wells, Absalom sets out to do battle with David.

 Whew!
-That's where today's reading takes up the story, recounting the outcome of the battle and the odd way in which Absolom gets trapped by a tree and is killed by Joab and his troops.
+You couldn't make this stuff up!
+However, that's where today's reading takes up the story, recounting the outcome of the battle and the odd way in which Absalom gets trapped in the fork of a tree and is killed by Joab and his troops.
 David, as seems to be his wont, grieves mightily again for another son.
-We're finishing with David here, but needless to say the saga of warfare and bloodshed goes on for chapters yet, and we can see that God's declaration that the sword would never depart from David's house was fulfilled to the end of David's days.
+We're finishing with David here, but needless to say the saga of warfare and bloodshed goes on for chapters yet, and we can see that God's declaration that the sword would never depart from David's house was truly fulfilled to the end of David's days.